Force over Distance: Chapter 42

 Rush stared at the grass, tried not to smile, and said, “Oh god.”

-“I’d fix what I could,” Rush said.
+“I’ll fix what I can,” Rush said.

 “What does that mean to you?”

-“The dangerous question,” Rush whispered.
+“The dangerous question,” Rush said.

 “Yes,” Riley admitted.